Stop the Massachusetts Chainsaw Massacre

 our best chance to preserve and protect wilderness areas, fish and wildlife habitat, clean water, clean air, tourism income, carbon

-sequestration, scenic beauty and recreational opportunities in this 3rd most densely populated state of 6,000,000 residents.
+sequestration, scenic beauty and recreational opportunities in this 3rd most densely populated state of 7 million residents.

 · The $14 billion tourist industry depends heavily upon protected public forests.